harmonicalchemy/modular-emacs/README.md

 `    * (cl-user::quit)`

+The above command will shut down your SBCL process cleanly...
 After you get your new Modular Emacs up and running you can test Slime and Common Lisp out by typing:

     M-x slime

 Enjoy! :octocat:

+#### SBCL Installed?
+Now Read the Docs!

+Now that you have SBCL installed, **[Download The Manual Here](http://www.gigamonkeys.com/book/)**

+That's it... simple but powerful _(like lisp)_

 ## Get Ready to Start up Modular Emacs for the first time!
 ### First Some Initial House Keeping: _before we move in_